anuup22/JavaScript-Course/README.md

+# JavaSript Tutorial
-# this is my local repo
+this is a code repo to learn JavaScript